arkharman12/photogram/README.md

 # React Photogram

-A Instagram like Photogram application made with ReactJS
+A Instagram like Photogram application made with ReactJS and Firebase

 ## Usage